marcusjoshm/runtimex/README.md

 # runtimex

 A flexible scheduling application for managing complex, multi-step processes like lab experiments or training routines. runtimex helps manage timing conflicts between different steps and resources, allowing users to efficiently multitask during time-sensitive activities.
+Under construction...

 ## About the Name